robotecht/nr_manipulator_demo_docker_files/README.md

 ## Instruction on Launching Demo Container

-- Follow all the in the Xarm_ROS2 package for creating the workspace and source in workspace.
-- To launch the pick and place task:

 ### Start Containers

 In a terminals, run the container and start the nodes within.